defenseunicorns/uds-bundle-software-factory-nutanix/docs/nexus.md

 As an operator, you can setup & test multiple docker registries by following these steps.
 As your preferences differ from the example, see [the official Nexus documentation](https://help.sonatype.com/en/nexus-repository-administration.html) and linked throughout for help.

 1. Deploy the bundle.
 Note the addition in release 0.5.0 of the UDS_CONFIG variable with path `variables.core.TENANT_HOST_LIST`.
-This variable must have at least these values.
+This variable defaults to the same list shown below (you can double check by looking in the `uds-bundle.yam`).
 See in-line comments for each value's function.

 ```yaml
 variables: